Police: Power restrictions and accountability

-Conduct, accountability and public confidence
+Accountability

 Police services commonly include units for investigating crimes committed by the police themselves.
 These units are typically called internal affairs or inspectorate-general units.
 In some countries separate organizations outside the police exist for such purposes, such as the British Independent Office for Police Conduct.
-However, due to American laws around qualified immunity, it has become increasingly difficult to investigate and charge police misconduct and crimes.
+In the United States, due to American laws around qualified immunity, it has become increasingly difficult to investigate and charge police misconduct and crimes.

 Likewise, some state and local jurisdictions, for example, Springfield, Illinois have similar outside review organizations.
 The Police Service of Northern Ireland is investigated by the Police Ombudsman for Northern Ireland, an external agency set up as a result of the Patten report into policing the province.
-In the Republic of Ireland the Garda Síochána is investigated by the Garda Síochána Ombudsman Commission, an independent commission that replaced the Garda Complaints Board in May 2007.
+In the Republic of Ireland, the Garda Síochána is investigated by Fiosrú – the Office of the Police Ombudsman, a body founded as Garda Síochána Ombudsman Commission to replace the Garda Complaints Board in May 2007, and reorganised under its new title in 2025.

 The Special Investigations Unit of Ontario, Canada, is one of only a few civilian agencies around the world responsible for investigating circumstances involving police and others that have resulted in a death, serious injury, or allegations of sexual assault.
 The agency has made allegations of insufficient cooperation from various police services hindering their investigations.

 In Hong Kong, any allegations of corruption within the police are investigated by the Independent Commission Against Corruption and the Independent Police Complaints Council, two agencies which are independent of the police force.

-In the United States, body cameras are often worn by police officers to record their interactions with the public and each other, providing audiovisual recorded evidence for review in the event an officer or agency's actions are investigated.
+Police body cameras are often worn by police officers to record their interactions with the public and each other, providing audiovisual recorded evidence for review in the event an officer or agency's actions are investigated.